JiuTongBro/MultiView_Inpaint/README.md

 The 'gs-simp', 'svd_inpaint1', and 'Segment-and-Track-Anything' require three individual environments.
 The 'metrics' only contains a few dependencies that can be easily installed.

 The environments for those modules are almost the same with the original repo, we just modified the codes based on their realization.
-A few packages may also needs to be installed manually, but they are all common pacages and can be easily installed with `pip` manually.
+A few packages may also needs to be installed manually, but they are all common pacages and can be easily installed with `pip`.

 - Install the env for `gs-simp` following the guidance in [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting).
 Note that we use the Gaussian Renderer with Depth output from [here](https://github.com/JonathonLuiten/diff-gaussian-rasterization-w-depth), so you need to install this renderer instead of the officaial one.
 - Install the env for `svd_inpaint1` following the guidance in [SVD](https://github.com/Stability-AI/generative-models).